carwynteifion/Milestone-Project-4-FSD/README.md

 I wanted to implement account deletion and further improve the site's UI/UX but ran out of time to do this before the deadline.

+There is also a bug where some toasts do not display as expected, created after I customised where toasts could appear on the page; again I would have wanted to fix this if I had time.

 ##### back to [top](#table-of-contents)

 ---